ImageMagick/Usage-Markdown/anim_mods/index.md

 As always there are a number of ways to actually append a label to an image.

-For example, for animations that has a initial background canvas, or one that only overlays new color to previous frames, then you can just append the label to the first frame of the image.
+For example, for animations that have an initial background canvas, or one that only overlays new color to previous frames, you can just append the label to the first frame of the image.
 The other frames will not remove it.

 Here we just add some extra space with "`-splice`", and "`-annotate`" some text in it.